WYNBERG FAMILIES

 Collecting sports shoes for the learners of Zeekoevlei Primary School.

 Knitting for Mandela Day takes place during the course of the second and third terms.
-Our club members learn the skill and benefits of knitting.
+Our club members learn the skills and benefits of knitting.
 Wynberg families are also motivated to knit and donate knitted items which are donated to charity.

 We also collect used stationery at the end of the school year.